Start9Labs/documentation/site/source/user-manual/service-guides/lightning/bluewallet.rst

     .. note:: Funds received this way must be sent from another lightning node, not the LND node underneath LNbits.
 A lightning payment that originates and terminates at the same node is technically a rebalance, not a normal payment.

 Congratulations!
-BlueWallet is set up and ready to use lightning via your own lightning node!
+BlueWallet is set up and ready to use lightning via your own lightning node - furthermore it will only be able to use your node in the way LNbits allows it.